gitavares/WebBootcampStudies/YelpCamp/README.md

 + nodemon // to update the server automatically
 > npm install -g nodemon
 > nodemon   // if app.js is the main file on package.json or nodemon app.js

++ moment // to put the time that something was posted
+> npm install --save moment